 Each center provides information and assistance to students who would like to live off campus.
 Students should contact the center they are interested in to get center specific information.
 Contact Us

 Living in a dorm provides great opportunities for learning English and meeting people.
 Dormitory rooms are available for both married and single INTERLINK students.
 Students should contact the center they are interested in to get center specific information.
 Contact Us

 One way for students to get the most of their cross-cultural experience at INTERLINK is to live with American families.
 Living with an American family gives students the opportunity to practice their English outside of the classroom, learn more about American customs and culture, and make life-long friends.
 Homestays are dependent on availability of host families.
 If you apply and cannot be placed, your application fee will be refunded.

 Carefully consider the following questions and answers to help you make a decision about whether you are the kind of person for whom a homestay is most appropriate.
-If you decide to do a homestay, please consult the US Center of your choice about how to apply, or visit their websites for instructions – Indiana State University, St. Ambrose University, The University of North Carolina at Greensboro, Valparaiso University.
+If you decide to do a homestay, please consult the US Center of your choice about how to apply, or visit their websites for instructions – Indiana State University, Montana State University, Seattle Pacific University, St. Ambrose University, The University of North Carolina at Greensboro, Valparaiso University.

 Click the questions below to see the answers.